pymc-devs/pytensor/doc/extending/op.rst

 .. function:: connection_pattern(node):

-  Sometimes needed for proper operation of :func:`aesara.gradient.grad`.
+  Sometimes needed for proper operation of :func:`pytensor.gradient.grad`.

   Returns a list of list of booleans.